IBM/ibmcloud-cfenv-processors/README.md

-## Test project for Watson Language Translator on IBM Cloud using Spring Boot Starter and CFEnv
+## Test project for Watson Natural Language Understanding on IBM Cloud using Spring Boot Starter and CFEnv
-Project to test a Watson Language Translator service instance on IBM Cloud using Spring Boot Starter: https://github.com/watson-developer-cloud/spring-boot-starter.
-A sample string of text will be translated.
+Project to test a Watson Natural Language Understanding service instance on IBM Cloud using Spring Boot Starter: https://github.com/watson-developer-cloud/spring-boot-starter.
+A sample string of text will be analyzed.

 Uses the CFEnv processor to set the properties from the service entry in VCAP_SERVICES.
 - https://github.com/pivotal-cf/java-cfenv